Home Inspection Facts

 Many buyers and agents do not follow the true meaning of the inspection portion of the purchase contract.
 An inspection is truly so a buyer is not hit with a catastrophic financial problem soon after they close on the property.
 No buyer should purchase a home and expect to have to put a new roof on it the first year they move in (or replace a furnace, etc.).

 That is the true reason for an inspection; to prevent a large expenditure of money in repairs when you first move into your new home.
 It is not to allow a buyer to demand new appliances or a new roof or furnace just because what is currently present is old.
-Yet many deals are broken because of this fact.
+Yet many transactions are broken because of this fact.

 I have seen buyers (especially first-timers) panic during an inspection, even if nothing really needs to be repaired or replaced.
 It is usually because the inspector is a "panic" inducing inspector that scares instead of teaches.
 I have seen some buyers walk away from a home because of a bad inspection and then not even use an inspector for their next property.
 They just think that an inspector will also scare them away from this one, too, so they don't want to take that chance.